-I’m on the hunt for a delicious mushroom gravy based recipe that doesn’t cheat by using MSG, bouillon, or any kind of additive.
+I was on the hunt for a delicious mushroom gravy based recipe that doesn’t cheat by using MSG, bouillon, or any kind of additive.
 I guess you could say it’s healthier than what you would buy in a packet in a grocery store which is an enormous upgrade to one’s quality of food.

 Then I found out about porcinis!
 They are also known as wild mushrooms.
 I’ve never cooked with porcinis before – they’re pretty expensive.
 At an Italian food specialty store, it was $6 for 1 ounce of these dried little wild mushrooms.
 I was intrigued nonetheless.
 Perhaps this was the answer to all the bland gravy sauces made in the past…

 After all the cooking, the porcinis indeed added a depth of flavor to the gravy that made the sauce taste more substantial and woodsy.
 They absorbed the sauce as they were cooking so once you bite into them it’s pretty juicy.

 After so many many weeks of meal prepping every Sunday these porcinis made lunch feel a little bit more special.
 Try this mushroom chicken gravy recipe for your meal prep program:

 10-12 servings!
 That’s a lot of meals!
 Share it or freeze the gravy.